BrainIB: Interpretable Brain Network-based Psychiatric Diagnosis with Graph Information Bottleneck: Results

 As can be seen, patients with MDD exhibits tight interactions between default mode network and limbic network, while these connections in healthy controls are much more sparse.
 These patterns are consistent with the findings in Korgaonkar et al. \cite{korgaonkar2020intrinsic}, where connections between default mode network and limbic network are a predictive biomarker of remission in major depressive disorder.
 Abnormal affective processing and maladaptive rumination are core feature of MDD \cite{belmaker2008major}.
 Our results found that DMN related to rumination \cite{kaiser2016dynamic} and limbic network associated with emotion processing \cite{rolls2015limbic}, providing an explanation for maladaptive rumination and negative emotion in MDD.
 In addition, connections within the frontoparietal system of patients are significantly less than that of healthy controls, which is consistent with the previous studies \cite{rai2021default}.
 For the ASD, patterns within dorsal attention network of patients are significantly more than that of typical development controls (TD), which is in line with a recent review \cite{mundy2018review}.
 They review the hypothesis that the neurodevelopment of joint attention contributes to the development of neural systems for human social cognition.
-In addition, we also observe that the reduced number of connections within frontoparietal system in patients, which may be associated with abnormal social-cognitive in autism \cite{velikonja2019patterns}.
+In addition, we also observe that the reduced number of connections within subcortical system in patients, which in line with a recent study~\cite{hoogman2022consortium}.
+In patients with schizophrenia, there is a higher occurrence of tight interactions within the default mode network (DMN), whereas in healthy controls, these connections are sparser.
+These findings are in line with a previous study, where increased functional connectivity within DMN is observed in patients with schizophrenia~\cite{woodward2011functional}.
+Furthermore, DMN is considered as a treatment biomarker for schizophrenia~\cite{hu2017review}.